MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-After the mourner button clicked, users will be redirected to this side of AfterWords.
+After the mourner button is clicked, users will be redirected to this side of AfterWords.
 It would contain the following sections:

 - [Login](#3221-login-section)
 - [Home](#3222-home-section)